Conditions That May Qualify for Social Security Disability

 Can I Get Social Security Disability Benefits for Borderline Personality Disorder?

-You may qualify for disability benefits with BPD if the condition is so severe that it makes you have trouble conforming to social expectations, working, and/or keeping a job.
+You may qualify for disability benefits with BPD if the condition is so severe that it makes you have trouble conforming to social expectations, working, and keeping a job.

 What Mental Health Symptoms Are Social Security Looking For to Approve a Claim for Social Security Disability or SSI?